bhagya-gundal/Challenge-Writing/README.md

 - Data Pre-processing
     - Perform necessary pre-processing steps for time series data.
     - Example - Check if data is stationery or not?
 Cast your Date column in date datatype and set it as your index.
+    - Perform E-D-A on the data and visulize basic information

 - Create a open-gym ai environment